harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-faqs.md

 ### How does the newly introduced support for Azure Logs as a Health Source in Harness contribute to service monitoring, particularly through the utilization of Cloud Metrics and Cloud Logs ?

-Harness has now launched support for Azure Logs Support as a Health Source for CV and has enabaled for all accounts .
+Harness has now launched support for Azure Logs Support as a Health Source for CV and has enabled for all accounts .
 Users can use Cloud Metrics and Cloud Logs to monitor their deployed service.
 This was a feature parity item with Harness First Gen. One may also follow the same in our [Documentation](https://developer.harness.io/docs/service-reliability-management/monitored-service/health-source/azurelogs/).

-### Does the Azure connector support service principles ?
+### Does the Azure connector support service principles?

 Yes.
 We support System Assigned Managed Identity and User Assigned Managed Identity in the Azure Global and Government environments.
 The service principal maps to a managed identity.

 ### Does Harness support Azure Container Apps ?
-No, due to low customer request it is not on our roadmap.
+No, due to low customer request it is not on our road map.
 Please feel free to create a request for the same.
-Please read more on what we support in Harness in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/cd-integrations).
+For more details, go to [CD integrations](https://developer.harness.io/docs/continuous-delivery/cd-integrations).

 ### Is there any internal or external documentation available for building and deploying updates for an Azure SQL Server database ?